nullterminated/ponder/ERR2d2w/Support/ReadMe.txt

 dependency observers that work between different property level components.

+Since this is a bit of a grab bag of goodies already, I'm throwing in a zip archive of FreshnessExplorer so I can clear my workspace a bit :)

 TODO

 Some things are currently works in progress.
 I need to